Image of Narcissus

-Language of Flowers - Symbolism of Narcissus:
+The Language of Flowers for Narcissus: Mystery, Pride

 1